2022/23 Program & Events

 Dal Reads aims to:

-- provide first-year students with a common intellectual experience that will serve as an introduction to both Dalhousie University and post-secondary academic life in general
+- provide students with a common intellectual experience that will serve as an introduction to both Dalhousie University and post-secondary academic life in general.

-- provide an opportunity for connection (students, faculty, staff, undergrads, grads, regardless of area of study)
+- provide an opportunity for connection with students, faculty, staff, undergrads, grads, regardless of area of study.

 |2009–2011||The Book of Negroes, Lawrence Hill|

 |2012-2013||Twenty-Six, Leo McKay Jr. (partnership with One Book Nova Scotia)|

 |2013-2014||Fauna, Alissa York (partnership with One Book Nova Scotia)|